 The following provides an overview of the key areas of this section:

-Secondary students who live 3.2 kilometers or more from their school are eligible for transportation.
+Secondary students who live 3.2 kilometres or more from their school are eligible for transportation.
 Students involved in the Fast Forward and English Language Learners (ELL) programs who live 3.5km or more from the nearest school offering the program are eligible for transportation.

 Students who choose to participate in Board Designated Specialized Programs at a school outside of their school boundary are responsible for providing their own transportation to the program school.

 Entering Grade 9

 All secondary schools provide Grade 8 information sessions in December or January to assist students in planning for their transition to Grade 9.
 All Grade 8 students are welcome to review the information for Future Grade 9 Students, including students registered in other school boards and private schools.